Personal branding differs from conventional branding only in its subject.

 Personal branding might be your only ticket to positioning and differentiating yourself from the masses.

-2. Open Doors for More Opportunities
+2. More Opportunities

-They differ only in the types of opportunities created by personal branding.
+These benefits also apply to job seekers, online influencers, and businesses.
+The primary difference lies in the types of opportunities created by personal branding.

 3. Credibility